18F/ux-guide/_pages/research/do.md

 {:.list-item--margin-bottom-extra}
 - Introductory preamble
     - Remind participants that you are not testing them, and that there are no wrong answers
-    - Remind participants that their participation does not entitle them to compensation, and they can decide at any point that they no longer want to participate
+    - Remind participants that their participation does not entitle them to compensation (unless compensation was offered during recruitment), and they can decide at any point that they no longer want to participate
 - Consent for note-taking or recording
     - Tell participants how you’ll use the notes
     - Tell participants whether you’ll attribute any quotes, and if so, how (by name or by role, for example)